 A 4-Step IT Strategy to Optimize Complex Websites

-Why We Obsess with Site Speed
+Why Site Speed Is Important

 2.)
-User Experience – Today’s end-users expect content to be delivered at lighting speeds, perfectly optimized to fit their unique context.
+User Experience – Today’s end-users expect content to be delivered at lightning speeds, perfectly optimized to fit their unique context.
 That’s not easy – but it makes the difference between winners and losers.
 Consider: 47% of consumers expect a page to load in 2 seconds or faster.
 Happy end-users make businesses more profitable.
 Don’t believe it?
 Business intelligence analysts at Aberdeen Group estimate $360 billion in unrealized revenue due to poor digital performance.
 So, what’s your strategy?

 4 Steps to Optimize Complex Websites